Tolfx/dodgeball.tf/README.md

 ### Web

 The frontend of [dodgeball.tf](https://dodgeball.tf), it fetches `/servers` and get all of the servers and we fetch server info later once we got them all.

+### Bot
+Bot is our discord bot, and an api for donations/linking.
+Does some administration work as well some cron jobs keeping our server clean etc.